MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-error-500-when-you-visit-web-site.md

 1. Right-click the script mapping that you want to edit, and then select **Edit**.
 1. In the **Edit Script Map** dialog box, type the appropriate executable file in the **Executable** box, and then select **OK**.

-   For example, *.asp* files should map to the *:::no-loc text="%windir%\system32\inetsrv\asp.dll":::* file.
+   For example, *.asp* files should map to the *:::no-loc text="%windir%\\system32\\inetsrv\\asp.dll":::* file.

 ## More information

-If the web application code throws an exception and gets caught by the application's runtime (for example, ASP.NET runtime), you might also see the HTTP Error 500.0 error in the web response.
-For any exception thrown from the web application code, check Application event log or your own custom Application log, for Exception Type, Exception Message, and Exception Call Stack.
+If the web application code throws an exception and is caught by the application's runtime (for example, the ASP.NET runtime), you might also see the HTTP Error 500.0 error in the web response.
+For any exception thrown from the web application code, check the Application event log or your own custom Application log for the Exception Type, Exception Message, and Exception Call Stack.

-If further debugging is needed, use DebugDiag latest version to capture [first chance exception dumps](https://techcommunity.microsoft.com/t5/iis-support-blog/using-debugdiag-to-capture-memory-dumps-on-first-chance/ba-p/377131).
+If further debugging is needed, use the latest version of DebugDiag to capture [first-chance exception dumps](https://techcommunity.microsoft.com/t5/iis-support-blog/using-debugdiag-to-capture-memory-dumps-on-first-chance/ba-p/377131).